Venthyr Covenant for Holy Priest

 Door of Shadows is an excellent movement cooldown for Holy that can be used in a variety of situations.
 Often one of Holy's biggest weaknesses is moving a vast distance rapidly, without losing substantial uptime.

-In Castle Nathria, this raid will have a number of strong uses for Door of Shadows where heavy movement will be needed once or twice an encounter.
+In Castle Nathria, this raid had a number of strong uses for Door of Shadows where heavy movement will be needed once or twice an encounter.
 On Council of Blood with Baroness Frieda, you will have to dance in the intermission phase, but first must get into your square position.
 At times this can be next to you, at others it will be halfway across the room.
 Door of Shadows is excellent for guaranteeing you will not have an issue getting in place rapidly.
 On Stone Legion Generals, the Stone Legion Skirmisher enemies will attempt to knock you off the platform at low health.
 This happens frequently, so there will be times where you cannot operate the warlock gateway.
 Having another cooldown from your Venthyr Signature ability will be valuable.

 In Mythic+ there are a number of easy skip arounds that can be used in conjunction with Mind Soothe to create minimal contact with enemies you wish to skip.

-Legendary Interactions for Venthyr Holy Priest
+Best Venthyr Holy Priest Soulbind

 Venthyr Holy Priest Soulbinds